geoguide/translate-autodetect/README.md

 ## Options

-The first parameter is the **string** that you want to translate.
+The first parameter is the **string** that you want to Translation.
 Right now only a single string of text is accepted.

 The second parameter is the options.
 It accepts either a `String` of the language to translate **to** or a simple `Object` with these options: